Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Acknowledgements

 \section{Acknowledgements}

 This work was carried out as part of the ML Alignment \& Theory Scholars (MATS) program.
 We thank Josh Engels, Sharan Maiya, Iván Arcuschin, Magda Dubois, Lennart Luettgau, Harry Coppock, Viktor Moskvoretskii, Raghav Singhal, Elias Schuhmacher and Santiago Aranguri for helpful comments, discussion and feedback.
+Julian Minder is supported by the Swiss AI Initiative PhD Fellowship.